Crossfit Guide

 Here’s one example of a dynamic workout that is perfect for any sport or training session:

-A Good Warm-Up Should Not Include:
+What a Good Warm-Up Should Not Include

 If you go to a workout class, or CrossFit training session, you’ll notice a wide variation in warm-ups.
 However, there are some things that a warmup should NOT do: